Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: INS fitting method and results

-Figure 1 of the main text showed inelastic neutron scattering (INS) data taken with E$_i$=30 meV neutrons at T = 2 K and 40 K. We combined this data with equivalent measurements taken with E$_i$=50 meV to extract CEF data.
-We present the additional INS data and fits here in Fig. 4, including T = 150 K spectra for both incident energies and T = 2 and 40 K spectra for $E_i$ = 50 meV.
-None of the data shown in Fig. 4 was included in the main text.
-These plots show the level of detail captured by our fits of the CEF scheme, scheme and indicate that the data is very well described by the fit for both incident energies at all measured temperatures.

-\subsection{INS fitting method and results}
+\section{INS fitting method and results}

-The resulting wavefunctions for all CEF levels are shown in table~\ref{tab:CEF}.The code for fitting the INS data to the CEF model was written in MATLAB.
+The resulting wavefunctions for all CEF levels are shown in Table~\ref{tab:CEF}.
+The code for fitting the INS data to the CEF model was written in MATLAB.
 The assumptions for the refinement are as follows: the CEF levels are thermally populated according to the partition function $Z = \sum_n \text{exp}\left( -\beta E_n \right) $, where $E_n$ is the energy of the $n^{\text{th}}$ CEF level.
-Excitation energies are determined by diagonalizing the Hamiltonian where $B_n^m$ are the crystal field parameters and $O_n^m$ are Steven's operators.
-In order to isolate the unique solution where the wavefunctions are maximally parallel/antiparallel to the $\langle 1 1 1 \rangle$ directions, a small field of $10^{-7}$~T is added to the potential; we note that this field is too small to change the energy of the calculated CEF levels.
+Excitation energies are determined by diagonalizing the Hamiltonian

+where $B_n^m$ are the crystal field parameters and $O_n^m$ are Steven's operators.
+In order to isolate the unique solution where the wavefunctions are maximally parallel/antiparallel to the $\langle 1 1 1 \rangle$ directions, a small field of $10^{-7}$ T along the $\langle 111 \rangle$ is added to the potential; we note that this field is too small to change the energy of the calculated CEF levels.
 Peak intensities are given by $p_n \bra{\psi_n} J_{\alpha} \ket{\psi_m}^2 $ where $p_n$ is the probability of an Er$^{3+}$ ion being in the $\psi_n$ state, and $J_\alpha = J_- + J_+ + J_z$.
-The fitting was done using a Monte Carlo refinement method that explores the six dimensional phase space of the six non-zero $B_n^m$ coefficients.
+The fitting was done using a random grid search method that explores the six dimensional phase space of the six non-zero $B_n^m$ coefficients.
 The variation within this phase space was done by projecting random vectors in the phase space and then finding the least squares minima of the simulated pattern along those vectors.
 The overall minimum is then taken as the next starting point, and the process is repeated until convergence.
 The program was initially run with the lowest-lying CEF excitation fixed to $E = 4.1$~meV, thereby limiting the search to vectors in the five dimensional manifold that satisfied this condition.
 After initial convergence, this condition was relaxed.
 To check against false minima, the program was run eight separate times, and it was confirmed to converge to the same values.